What is SAE?

 When you take an SAE course, it is your responsibility to submit the certificate of completion to TREC regardless of the type of credit you need.
 You must do this for the course to appear on your education record and to obtain credit.
 When you take a CE course, the course provider must submit required documentation to TREC on your behalf.
 All providers have 10 days to submit CE documentation to TREC.

 Yes.
-If you’ve successfully completed the TREC Legal Update II or TREC Ethics courses in the past four years, you’ve satisfied the National Association of REALTORS® requirement.
+If you’ve successfully completed the TREC Legal Update II or TREC Ethics courses in the past two years, you’ve satisfied the National Association of REALTORS® requirement.
 CE-exempt Texas REALTORS® may satisfy the Code of Ethics requirement through Realtor.org or by taking the TREC Legal Update II course.

 How often must I take Ethics?